 “And if they as one desire to be sealed to another, be it a man or a woman, and they be found righteous, then behold: let them be sealed by my servant as one flesh, thus the three become one; and if these, as one, desire to take another, it shall be as the Spirit shall move them; but behold, those that wish to be sealed as a family of more adults than two, that is to be polygamist or polygamous, should wait until twenty-one years of age; and if they cannot legally marry let them be sealed by my Holy Priesthood that they are one in me.” –Revelations of David 10:19-22

 While we do not fully understand the nature of trans persons, we embrace them and accept them as the gender they identify with.
 The Church of Jesus Christ of Latter-day Saint’s (CJCLdS) Family: A Proclamation to the World states: “Gender is an essential characteristic of individual premortal, mortal, and eternal identity and purpose.”
-While this document is not binding on the Fellowship, we can interpret this to say that in the premortal life they were created as spirit one gender and born here another, and agree with this idea.
+While this document is not binding on the Fellowship of Christ, we can interpret this to say that in the premortal life they were created as spirit one gender and born here another, and agree with this idea.